How to Cope When a Friend Cuts You Off

-However, she finally contacted me one day, completely out of the blue.
-She e-mailed to let me know that she had gotten my card in the mail, which I had sent all those months back.
-She said she had been busy and that the real reason she had not contacted me in so long was because of some issues in her life that she had not been able to tell me in all the years we had been friends.
-The issues were deep-seated and genuinely had nothing to do with me.
+However, one day, completely out of the blue, she contacted me.
+She emailed to say that she had received my card in the mail, the one I'd sent all those months earlier.
+She said she had been busy—and that the real reason she had not contacted me in so long was because of some issues in her life that she had never told me about in all the years we had been friends.
+These issues were deep-seated and genuinely had nothing to do with me.

 Since then, we have emailed back and forth a few times, but things are not like they used to be.
 I've learned not to put people onto pedestals, as we are all human beings and we all have certain struggles and trials in our lives that we must deal with.
-I have moved on, and I now continue to nurture the friendships that are most dear and treasured in my life right now.
-While I forgive her and wish her well, I no longer look to that friendship to provide the fulfillment in my life that it once did.
+I have moved on, and I continue to nurture the friendships that are most dear and treasured in my life right now.
+While I forgive my friend and wish her well, I no longer look to that friendship to provide the fulfillment in my life that it once did.

 I hope that sharing my story and advice helps anyone who is hurting over a broken friendship.
 Blessings to you!